-Despite this, all shoes normally have DWR treatment (Durable Water Repellent) in addition.
-This is applied to the outer material and makes its way into the fibres.
-Through the treatment you reduce the surface tension of the outer material.
-This means that water simply drips of the surface.
-The membrane does stop everything that makes its way through the outer material into the shoe, but the waterproof treatment has a number of advantages:
+Despite this, all shoes normally have a DWR treatment (Durable Water Repellent) in addition.
+This is applied to the upper material and makes its way into the fibres.
+Through the treatment you reduce the surface tension of the upper material.
+This means that water simply drops off the surface.
+The membrane will stop things from getting through the upper of the shoe, but the waterproof treatment has a number of advantages:

-- Large drops of water bead and roll off the outer material because of the treatment.
+- Large drops of water bead and roll off the upper material because of the treatment.

-- The outer material is normally a part of the insulation concept and works more efficiently, if it stays dry.
+- The upper material is normally a part of the insulation concept and works more efficiently if it stays dry.

-- By preventing the shoes absorbing water you prevent the likelihood of water transferring through the materials which might result in moisture making its way into the shoe.
-A classic example is protruding lining material, that sticks out of the cuff.
+- By preventing the shoes from absorbing water, you prevent the likelihood of water transferring through the materials which might result in moisture making its way into the shoe.
+A classic example is protruding lining material that sticks out of the collar.

 Even though the name suggests it: DWR treatment does not stay waterproof forever.
-Wearing it on a regular basis, natural degradation, dirt and detergents reduce the efficiency of the dry treatment.
+Wearing your shoes on a regular basis, natural degradation, dirt and detergents reduce the efficiency of the dry treatment.
 GORE-TEX shoes are still waterproof but the upper materials will absorb more and more water.

 Bringing the water resistance of outer layers back to life is, however, very easy.
-There is a variety of treatment products, which you can apply in a minute.
-GORE-TEX do not recommend one particular manufacturer.
+There are a variety of treatment products, which you can apply in a minute.
+GORE-TEX does not recommend one particular manufacturer.
 All manufacturers offer very similar products – and the technologies have similar capabilities.
-The GORE-TeX team also point out that labels like ‘…recommended for GORE-TEX…’ only indicate that the manufacturers – not GORE-TEX – suggest them.
+The GORE-TEX team also point out that labels that say ‘…recommended for GORE-TEX…’ only indicate that the manufacturers – not GORE-TEX – suggest them.